merenlab/anvio/anvio/docs/programs/anvi-profile.md

 This program **creates a %(single-profile-db)s from a %(bam-file)s and %(contigs-db)s**.

 Once you have a %(single-profile-db)s, you can run programs like %(anvi-cluster-contigs)s, %(anvi-estimate-metabolism)s, and %(anvi-gen-gene-level-stats-databases)s, as well as use the interactive interface with %(anvi-interactive)s.
 If you want to run these same contigs against multiple BAM files (because you have multiple samples), you'll combine your %(single-profile-db)ss after you've created them all using %(anvi-merge)s.
-See the pages for %(single-profile-db)s or %(profile-db)s for more you can do with these artifiacts.
+See the pages for %(single-profile-db)s or %(profile-db)s for more you can do with these artifacts.

 In short, this program runs various analyses on the contigs in your %(contigs-db)s and how they relate to the sample information stored in the %(bam-file)s you provided.
 It then stores this information into a %(single-profile-db)s.
 Specifically, this program calculates
 * coverage per nucleotide position (if you're unsure what coverage refers to, check out [this page](http://merenlab.org/vocabulary/#coverage))
 * single-nucleotide, single-codon, and single-amino acid variants (You can find all of those terms on the vocab page linked above, as well as a more detailed explaination [here](http://merenlab.org/2015/07/20/analyzing-variability/#an-intro-to-single-nucleotidecodonamino-acid-variation))
-* structural variance such as insertions or deletions
+* structural variants such as insertions or deletions

 ## Basic Usage